baatochan/GraphRepresentationsAndAlgorithmsComparison/README.md

 # Graph Representations and Algorithms Comparison
 Implementation of two graph representations and few algorithms with comparison of how fast they perform.

 Author: Bartosz Rodziewicz

-The task done as a second project for Algorithms and computational complexity (Struktury danych i złożoność obliczeniowa, yes this is official English translation).
+The task done as a second project for Algorithms and Computational Complexity (Struktury danych i złożoność obliczeniowa, yes, that is official English translation).

 The task was to implement a way to store graphs in the app using these two representations:
 * Incidence Matrix